Lauren Bacall: Hollywood

-1940s
+1944–1959: Hollywood contract and leading roles

 After meeting Bacall in Hollywood, Hawks immediately signed her to a seven-year contract with a weekly salary of $100 and personally began to manage her career.
-He changed her first name to Lauren, and she chose Bacall, a variant of her mother's maiden name, as her screen surname.
+He changed her first name to Lauren and she chose Bacall, a variant of her mother's maiden name, as her screen surname.
 Slim Hawks also took Bacall under her wing, dressing Bacall stylishly and guiding her in matters of elegance, manners and taste.
-At Hawks' suggestion, Bacall was trained by a voice coach to speak with a lower and deeper voice instead of her normally high-pitched, nasal voice.
+At Hawks's suggestion, Bacall was trained by a voice coach to speak with a lower and deeper voice instead of her normally high-pitched, nasal voice.
 As part of her training, Bacall was required to shout verses of Shakespeare for hours every day.
-Her voice was characterized as a "smoky, sexual growl" by most critics and a "throaty purr."
-Bacall stood 5 ft 8+1/2 in, unusually tall for actresses of the era.
+Her voice was characterized as a "smoky, sexual growl" by most critics and a "throaty purr".
+Bacall stood 5 ft 8+1/2 in, unusually tall for actresses of the era and a half-inch taller than Humphrey Bogart.

 During her screen tests for To Have and Have Not (1944), Bacall was so nervous that, to minimize her quivering, she pressed her chin against her chest, faced the camera and tilted her eyes upward.
 This effect, which came to be known as "The Look", became another Bacall trademark, along with her sultry voice.

-Bacall's character in the film used Slim Hawks' nickname, "Slim", and Bogart used Howard Hawks' nickname "Steve."
+Bacall's character in the film used Slim Hawks's nickname, "Slim" and Bogart used Howard Hawks's nickname "Steve".
 The on-set chemistry between the two was immediate, according to Bacall.
-She and Bogart, who was married to Mayo Methot, began a romantic relationship several weeks into shooting.
+She and Bogart, who was unhappily married to Mayo Methot, began a romantic relationship several weeks into shooting.
 Bacall's role in the script was originally much smaller, but during production, the part was revised and extended several times.

-After its release, To Have and Have Not catapulted Bacall into instant stardom, and her performance became the cornerstone of her star image that extended into popular culture at large, even influencing fashion as well as filmmakers and other actors.
+After its release, To Have and Have Not catapulted Bacall into instant stardom and her performance became the cornerstone of her star image that extended into popular culture at large, even influencing fashion as well as filmmakers and other actors.
 Warner Bros. launched an extensive marketing campaign to promote the picture and to establish Bacall as a movie star.
-As part of the public-relations push, Bacall visited the National Press Club in Washington, D.C., on February 10, 1945, and sat on a piano as Vice President Harry S Truman played it.
+As part of the public-relations push, Bacall visited the National Press Club in Washington, D.C., on February 10, 1945 and sat on a piano as Vice President Harry S. Truman played it.